 “Apricot, Sir?
 It is the anniversary of Miss Simon’s best-known refrain, after all.”

 Sir smiled.
 “Do we still have that scarf?
 We only wore it to tease dear Carly.
 Not much point now she’s departed.”

 “Indeed, Sir.
 Red, then.”

 He sighed.
 “Yes, I suppose so.
 Although, it does get a tad theatrical after so many years.”

 “Would Sir prefer to wear blue jeans and a tight white T-shirt perhaps?”
 Most of the time, the ever-so-correct valet wouldn’t dream of being sarcastic.
 This wasn’t one of them.

 Sir laughed.
 “And slick my hair back with brylcream?
 That would be amusing.”
 He fingered the woollen overcoat.
 The thing about a diet of virgins is the lack of adult entertainment.
 “You know what?
 Bugger the theatre.
-There’s only so many performances of Midnight Summer’s Dream a man can watch.
+There’s only so many performances of A Midsummer Night's Dream a man can watch.
 Jeans and jumper.
 Black, of course.”

 “Of course, Sir.”
 Like there was any other colour in Sir’s wardrobe, apart from the scarves.
 “But, if I might - Lady Chloe and her mother?”